satya-praja-2025/demo-project/README.md

 # demo-project
-This is a demo for git &amp; github classes.
+This is a demo for git &amp; github classes..